sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

   </AddInInfo>
 ```

 Customizations follow and these are broken up in several main classifications including modules, categories, conditions, *propertySheets*, backstage, and *dropHandlers*.
-As weíll see, most customizations appear under the modules element.
+As we‚Äôll see, most customizations appear under the modules element.

 All root nodes perform one or more of three distinct actions: inserts, updates, and deletes.
 The type of operation is determined by the element name.
 For example, a new module is declared using the *insertModule* element; similarly, a module is updated using the *updateModule* element.
 Note, in cases where no other operation except inserts is valid, the insert prefix has been dropped.